CREATED FOR PEOPLE WHO ACTUALLY BUILD STUFF

 ARCHITECTURE STUFF: Monolithic Approach, Microservices & Distributed systems

 TECH LEADERSHIP STUFF: Agile, Productivity & Soft skills

 PROGRAMMING STUFF: Languages & Platforms

 BUILD STUFF HISTORY

-In November 2012, Build Stuff has started as the first conference on software development in Baltic States.
+In November 2012, Build Stuff has started as the first conference on software development in the Baltic States.
 Since then it is a front-runner and the largest developer event in the region.

 Following the success of Build Stuff in Lithuania, Build Stuff has branched out.
 In 2015, the first edition of the Build Stuff Ukraine conference was launched with great success.
 Over 450 attendees participated in the conference first year, next year following up to 700 attendees.
-Later in 2017, Build Stuff Spain was was organized in Mallorca, with 200+ participants in the first year and 200+ in a second.
+Later in 2017, Build Stuff Spain was organized in Mallorca, with 200+ participants in the first year and 200+ in a second.

 Our international community is becoming stronger and uses every opportunity to be a part of Build Stuff events and spreads the word all over the world, becoming our best ambassadors.